rodgco/sveltekit-hidepassword/README.md

 ## Conclusion

 I'm not an expert on many frameworks, all I can say is that I'm more than satisfied with the Developer Experience delivered by Svelte.
 In the same manner it delivered a consistent and cohesive sepration of structure and presentation, as expected by the original author.

+Update: Got feedback from the author and got his points, specially regarding degradation for non-js enabled browsers.
+Changed the PasswordShowHide component to handle that and implemented better form handling.

+You can see a runing version at (https://sveltekit-hidepassword.vercel.app/).